-Wolves have very few predators in North America, but they do have some.
-The cougar has been known to attack lone wolves, but would not take on a pack.
+Wolves have very few predators in North America, but some do.
+The cougar has been known to attack lone wolves but would not take on a pack.

 Black and brown bears will sometimes attack and kill wolves and wolf pups.
-Bears have a highly sensitive nose and are thought to have one of the best senses of smell in the world.
-They can detect a carcass of an animal from as far as twenty miles away, and any intrusion into the wolves kill may cause the wolves to attack the bear.
+Bears have a sensitive nose and are thought to have one of the best senses of smell in the world.
+They can detect an animal carcass from as far as twenty miles away, and any intrusion into the wolf’s kill may cause the wolves to attack the bear.

 Wolves will communicate using barks, howls, and yips.
 Each wolf has an individual style that is not used by any other wolf, allowing the pack to recognize them straight away.

-It was once thought that wolves howled at the moon, as they howl with their faces pointed towards the sky.
+It was once thought that wolves howled at the moon as they howl with their faces pointed toward the sky.
 However, this is incorrect.
-Wolves will howl upwards as the acoustics will travel up to almost 16 km (10 miles) across the plains and tundra.
+Wolves will howl upwards as the acoustics travel up to almost 16 km (10 miles) across the plains and tundra.
 In forested areas, the sound will move at a reduced distance of 10 km (6 miles).

 Howling can last for between 1 and 11 seconds in length and can range through 10 harmonic overtones.
 Although the pitch generally stays at a constant pitch, wolves have been known to change the pitch of their howl four or five times.

 Wolves move around a lot, which they will generally do at night.
-The reason for this is that the night temperatures are cooler and this helps them retain energy.
+This is because the night temperatures are cooler, which helps them retain energy.